+e this list to keep track of what you need to know before going home.
+Talk with your child's nurse, ysical therapist (PT) or doctor if you have questions.

-- Why your child has a spica cast.
+Why your child has a hip spica cast

-- How to wash your hands before and after you do cast care.
+How to wash your hands before and after cast care

-- How to:
+How to:

-- "Petal" the cast.
+Petal the cast

-- Help with itching.
+Help with itching

-- Give your child a sponge bath.
+Give your child a sponge bath

-- Dry your child's skin and cast.
+Dry your child's skin and cast

-- Diaper or toilet your child.
+Diaper or toilet your child

-- How to check your child's fingers, toes or skin for:
+How to check your child's fingers, toes or skin for:

-- Good blood flow.

-- Good nerve sensation.
+Blood flow

+• Feeling

-- Skin problems.
+Skin problems

-- Infection.
+• Infection

-- How to:
+How to:

-- Move and position your child.
+Move and position your child

-- Use a safety vest or special car seat as needed.
+Use a safety vest or special car seat as needed

-- How to get supplies.
+How to get supplies

-- When to call your child's doctor.
+When to call the doctor

+When to schedule a follow-up visit

+No otes:

+110 nes